LYT-Mariana/is477-course_project-deepsick/README.md

 FBI Crime Data Explorer – Summary Reporting System (SRS), downloaded as `estimated_crimes_1979_2024.csv`.

 **Coverage and Structure**
-The raw file contains annual crime statistics for U.S. states, the District of Columbia, and several territories from **1979 to 2024**.
+The raw SRS file provides annual crime counts for U.S. states, the District of Columbia, and several territories from **1979 to 2024**.
 Key columns include:

 - `year` – calendar year of record
-- `state_abbr` – two-letter state abbreviation
-- `state_name` – full state name
+- `state_abbr`, `state_name` – jurisdiction identifiers
 - `population` – estimated state population
-- `violent_crime` – total violent crimes
-- `homicide` – murders and non-negligent manslaughter
-- `robbery`, `aggravated_assault` – major violent crime categories
+- `violent_crime`, `homicide`, `robbery`, `aggravated_assault` – major violent crime categories
-- `property_crime`, `burglary`, `larceny`, `motor_vehicle_theft` – property crime counts
+- `property_crime`, `burglary`, `larceny`, `motor_vehicle_theft` – property crime categories
-- `caveats`, `rape_legacy`, `rape_revised` – auxiliary or definition-dependent fields
+- `caveats`, `rape_legacy`, `rape_revised` – auxiliary or definition-sensitive fields

+The rape-related fields are dropped because the FBI transitioned from the legacy to revised definition during the 2010s.
+Many states report only one version, making the two fields **not comparable across states or years**.
+We keep only fields with complete reporting consistency.

-After cleaning, we retain **50 states + D.C.** and restrict the period to **2015–2021**, which is sufficient to cover our overlapping years with NCES education data.
-We compute several derived variables:
+Following cleaning, we retain **50 states + D.C.** and restrict the period to **2015–2021**, matching the years for which education data are available.
+We compute derived per-capita indicators:

 - `violent_crime_rate` = violent_crime / population × 100,000
 - `property_crime_rate` = property_crime / population × 100,000
 - `homicide_rate`, `robbery_rate`, `aggravated_assault_rate` defined analogously

-These rates allow meaningful comparisons across states with very different population sizes.
+These standardized rates ensure comparability across states with different population sizes and are stored directly in the cleaned dataset to guarantee reproducible calculations.

+**Data Limitations**
+Crime reporting varies by jurisdiction.
+The FBI data depend on voluntary participation of state and local agencies, and reporting completeness fluctuates across years.
+State-level aggregates therefore reflect **administrative reporting patterns**, not necessarily true crime incidence.
+These limitations motivate our decision to treat the analysis as descriptive rather than causal.

 **Use in Analysis**
-The cleaned crime dataset (saved as `data/cleaned/crime_cleaned.csv`) is used to:
+The cleaned crime dataset (`data/cleaned/crime_cleaned.csv`) is used to:

-- Describe state-level crime levels and trends over time.
+- Summarize crime levels and trends across states.
-- Provide per-capita crime rates for correlation analysis.
+- Produce per-capita crime rates for correlation analysis.
-- Serve as the main outcome variables in exploratory regression and visualization.
+- Serve as the outcome variables in exploratory visualizations and comparisons.

 ---